axiros/axblack/README.md

-This is an alternative to the official [black](https://github.com/psf/black) formatter, which is letting line len configurable but (too?) [strict](https://github.com/psf/black/issues/118) about single quotes, unfortunatelly.
+This is an alternative to the official [black](https://github.com/psf/black) formatter, which (too?) [strict](https://github.com/psf/black/issues/118) about single quotes, unfortunatelly.

 > We do hope they change their minds so this fork is not necessary any more.

+Note: The argument that one unified style **would** be superbeneficial for the whole community we do share - BUT: While line length **is** still configurable that goal cannot be reached anyway, even with opinionated fixed quoting style.

 ## Deviations